-If you’ve been told that drinking raw milk is dangerous, you’ve been mis-lead!
-The truth is raw milk benefits your body in many ways and you shouldn’t miss out on this amazing superfood.
+If you’ve been told that drinking raw milk is dangerous, you’ll be surprised to know that you’ve been mislead.
+The truth about raw milk?
+An extensive look into research and claims made by the FDA and CDC related to raw milk being dangerous have be found to be completely unwarranted.
+It actually benefits your body in many ways, and although it might have earned a reputation among some for being dangerous, you shouldn’t miss out on all this amazing superfood has to offer.

-As you can see, most concerns over raw milk have been overstated and I believe that the heath benefits have been extremely underrated.
-Raw milk benefits are numerous and can help address a large number of nutritional deficiencies you may be experiencing.
+As you can see, most accusations and concerns over raw milk have been overstated, and therefore its heath benefits remain underrated.
+Raw milk benefits are numerous and can help address a large number of nutritional deficiencies that millions of people, especially those eating the Standard American Diet (SAD), are currently experiencing.

 - Healthier skin, hair and nails

 - Nutrient absorption

 - Increased bone density

 What exactly makes raw milk such an incredible superfood?
 Let’s take a look at it’s unique nutritional profile and it will become clear.